milbrathdrew/seominireport/supabase/README.md

-# Supabase Setup for Mini SEO Report
+# Supabase Integration (Optional)

-This directory contains the Supabase database schema and setup instructions.
+This directory contains the Supabase database schema and setup instructions for future enhancement of the Mini SEO Report application.

+> **Note:** The current version of the application uses a simplified approach without Supabase dependency.
+The information below is provided for future reference when database integration is needed.

 ## Setting Up Supabase

+If you decide to integrate with Supabase in the future, follow these steps:

 1. Create a Supabase account at [supabase.com](https://supabase.com)
 2. Create a new project